decentraland/schemas/report/schemas.api.md

     urn?: string;
     isOnSale?: boolean;
     network?: Network;
 };

+// Warning: (ae-missing-release-tag) "CollectionItemTradeAsset" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CollectionItemTradeAsset = BaseTradeAsset & {
+    assetType: TradeAssetType.COLLECTION_ITEM;
+    itemId: string;
+};

 // Warning: (ae-missing-release-tag) "CollectionSortBy" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)